achalkley/streamdeck-scripts/README.md

 - Import the starter profiles from the streamdeck profile settings window

 ### Set up your playlist names
-- In the streamdeck software, click into one of the playlist buttons
+- In the streamdeck software, click on one of the playlist buttons
 - At the top of the “Script (Inline)” box, edit the playlist name in between the quote marks.
-It must match the playlist name exactly, or you will see an error dialogue when you push the button.
+It must match the playlist name exactly, or you will see an error dialogue from Music when you push the button.
 ![Playlist editing](screenshots/playlist-editing.png?raw=true "Playlist editing")
 - Customise the button label and icon as you see fit.
 The label doesn’t have to match
 - Copy and paste your button, editing the `playListName` variable for each one